Facebook Google Plus Instagram LinkedIn Twitter

 How the National Programme works

-The National Wilding Conifer Control Programme is a truly collaborative initiative.
-A core team within Biosecurity New Zealand (part of the Ministry for Primary Industries) works day to day with the other partners around the country on all aspects of improving wilding conifer management.
+A core team within Biosecurity New Zealand works day to day with the other partners around the country on all aspects of improving wilding conifer management.
+As set out in the national strategy, this includes work on:

-The government funds the Programme through Biosecurity New Zealand as the lead agency.
-Funding for control operations is distributed through the National Programme to regional partners – regional or district councils, as listed below.
-They work with local contractors and community Trusts to plan and deliver control work, and update the national database.
+Funding for control operations is distributed to regional partners – regional or district councils, as listed below.
+They work with local contractors and community Trusts to plan and deliver control operations, and update the national database.

 Find out how the wilding control operations are organised.